 I serve in the South, so usually, the question goes: “Why do ya’ll cross yourselves?”

 Often this is followed by “Isn’t that superstitious, like the baseball players who sign themselves before batting?
 Isn’t it a dead, rote ritual?”
-Sometimes folks don’t feel its rote or superstitious, but they wonder why and how to make the sign.
+Sometimes folks don’t feel it’s rote or superstitious, but they wonder why and how to make the sign.

-What is the Sign of the Cross?
+What is the sign of the cross?

 The sign of the cross is an ancient Christian practice of marking the shape of the cross of Christ upon one’s self or upon another person or object.

-Why make the sign?
+Why make the sign of the cross?

 Making the sign of the cross is a tangible way to mark ourselves as Christ’s.

 “Let us not be ashamed to profess the Crucified One; let us confidently seal our forehead with our fingers, let us make the sign of the cross on everything, on the bread we eat and over the cup we drink.
 Let us make this sign as we come and go, before sleeping, when we lie down and when we arise, while traveling and while resting.”

-Signing oneself with the cross is an act of sanctification, which means “setting apart.”
-Our souls, our bodies, and our lives are set apart for Christ, under and in his cross.
+Sanctification means “setting apart.”
+Our souls, our bodies, and our lives are sanctified—set apart for Christ, under and in his cross.
 For example, many people sign themselves before receiving communion.
 They are set apart to God.

 When marking the cross upon our children, we are tangibly setting them under Christ’s cross.
 When signing our food, or our house, or another object, we are setting that apart as holy in Christ and giving thanks to God.